Updated July 28, 2021

-"It felt like I was being electrocuted with a hot, metal rod," says Johnelle Whipple of Lambertville, New Jersey, recalling excruciating pain that left her barely able to walk or talk.
+"It felt like I was being electrocuted with a hot, metal rod," says Johnelle Whipple of Lambertville, NJ, recalling excruciating pain that left her barely able to walk or talk.

 It was August 2017 when Johnelle, a healthcare marketing director and mother of two young children, first noticed pain down the back of her leg — a symptom known as sciatica.
 At first, the pain was mild, and she saw an orthopedic surgeon who prescribed a course of medication and injections, but her discomfort was not resolved.